SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/README.md

 6. Finally output the result to a new file (tidydata.txt).

 # Data source
-A full description of the dataset is available at the original project website:
+A full description of the source dataset is available at the original project website:
 [UCI](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)